eraofchaos/eraofchaos.github.io/units/Nightmare.md

 ---
 title: "Nightmare"
 permalink: /units/Nightmare/
-excerpt: "Nightmare will show you the power of inferno.
+excerpt: "Units Nightmare will show you the power of inferno.
 Such nightmares will never be gone.
 He will weaken enemies until they are laid to rest in the abyss."
 unitID: 508
 last_modified_at: 2020-12-01
 lang: en